Review: Summer of Fire by Kitty Pilgrim

 Cover Description:

-Read on for my thoughts on Wolf With Benefits.
+Read on for my thoughts on Summer Beach Bride Seaside Duet.
 No true spoilers, promise.

 Read More